 Black Bear Captured and Euthanized

-After the recent incidents in the Fish Creek Campground area, park rangers set traps and captured the suspect animal at approximately 7:30p.m., Sunday, July 21.
-After Glacier National Park personnel verified that the correct animal had been captured through distinct markings, the bear was euthanized.
-This action is consistent with Glacier National Park's Bear Management Plan.
+After the recent incidents in the Polebridge area, Montana Fish, Wildlife and Parks biologists and park rangers set traps and captured the suspect animal.
+After consultation between Montana Fish, Wildlife and Parks biologists and Glacier National Park personnel and verification that the correct animal had been captured, the bear was euthanized.
+This action is consistent with state and federal bear management plans.

-This bear was determined to be a food-conditioned bear and a potential threat to human safety.
-Food-conditioned bears are those that have sought and obtained non-natural foods, destroyed property or displayed aggressive non-defensive behavior towards humans, and are removed from the wild.
-Food-conditioned bears are not relocated due to human safety concerns.
+This bear was determined to be a conditioned bear and a potential threat to human safety.
+Conditioned bears are those that have sought and obtained non-natural foods, destroyed property or displayed aggressive non-defensive behavior towards humans, and are removed from the wild.
+Conditioned bears are not relocated.

-Black bears are not good candidates for animal capture facilities such as zoos and animal parks due to the plentiful nature of the species throughout the United States.
+Black bears are not good candidates for animal capture facilities such as zoos and animal parks due to the plentiful nature of the species and the large number of problem black bears throughout the United States.

 Visitors to Glacier National Park are reminded that the park is home to black and grizzly bears.
 Hikers are highly encouraged to hike in groups, make noise when hiking, and have bear spray accessible and know how to use it.
 For more information about recreating in bear country, please visit http://www.nps.gov/glac/naturescience/bears.htm.